crazy-max/nodejs-portable/SUPPORT.md

 ### Logs

-Join the log file `nodejs-portable.log` to this issue.
+Join `nodejs-portable.log` file to this issue.
 ```

 ## Closure policy